EsteveM/customer-reviews-api/README.md

 	* testFindAllByProduct: tests that the findAllByProduct method of the ReviewRepository works.
 * ReviewMongoDBRepositoryTest:
 	* injectedComponentsAreNotNull: tests that the injected components are not null.
 	* MongoDBSpringIntegrationTest: tests that the save method of the ReviewMongoDBRepository works.
-It checks that the review with its embedded comments is saved correctly.
+It checks that the review together with its embedded comments is saved correctly.
 * CommentRepositoryTest:
 	* injectedComponentsAreNotNull: tests that the injected components are not null.
 	* testSaveComment: tests that the save method of the CommentRepository works.